saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 <br/>

-Learn how to [improve the email notifications](/api-testing/use-cases/fact) by checking the example.
+Learn how to [improve the email notifications](/api-testing/use-cases/fact/#setting-alert-environments), [disable the notifications](/api-testing/use-cases/fact/#disabling-email-notifications) and [set the thresholds](/api-testing/use-cases/fact/#setting-email-notification-thresholds) by checking the examples.

 </details>